-Thank you for supporting the ongoing cooperation between IEEE 802 and 3GPP RAN4 in relation to coexistence between LAA and 802.11 systems.
+Thank you for supporting the ongoing cooperation between IEEE 802/IEEE 802.11 Working Group and 3GPP RAN4 in relation to coexistence between LAA and 802.11 systems.

-The LAA specification includes a clause specifying that for LAA multi-carrier transmissions with four or less carriers, the maximum frequency separation between the centre frequencies of these carriers will be less than or equal to 62MHz, unless the absence of 802.11 systems can be guaranteed in these carriers.
-This clause ([1]) is important to promote fair coexistence between multi-carrier transmissions of LAA and 802.11 systems.
+The LAA specification ([1]) includes a clause specifying that for LAA multi-carrier transmissions with four or less carriers, the maximum frequency separation between the centre frequencies of these carriers will be less than or equal to 62MHz, unless the absence of 802.11 systems can be guaranteed in these carriers.
+This clause is important to promote fair coexistence between multi-carrier transmissions of LAA and 802.11 systems.